VNAZZARENO/ai-investment-agent/README.md

 - 50 tickers: ~2-4 hours (standard mode) or ~1-2 hours (quick mode)
 - 100 tickers: ~4-8 hours (standard mode) or ~2-4 hours (quick mode)
-- 300+ tickers: ~12-24 hours (standard mode) or ~6-12 hours (quick mode)

-Note that quick mode, if you configure with gemini-2.5-flash (see .env) yields low-quality results.
+Note that quick mode, if you configure with gemini-2.5-flash (see .env), yields low-quality results.

 **💡 Pro tip for macOS users:**
-The `caffeinate -i` command prevents your Mac from sleeping while the analysis runs.
-Without it, your laptop may sleep and pause the analysis.
+The `caffeinate -i` command prevents your Mac from sleeping because it think it's inactive.
+(It may sleep for other reasons even with caffeinate.)

 #### Step 4: Review Results